Trump appointees aren’t legally qualified to vote on ballroom, critics say

 Why This Matters

-A controversy has emerged in the US over the legitimacy of Trump appointees serving on the National Arts Commission, which was established by Congress in 1906.
-Critics argue that some appointees lack the necessary legal qualifications to participate in the commission's decision-making process.
-This raises questions about the integrity of the commission's work.
+A controversy has erupted over the qualifications of Trump appointees serving on the National Capital Planning Commission, which oversees the development of Washington D.C.'s public spaces, including the National Mall and ballparks.
+Critics argue that some appointees lack the necessary legal expertise to make informed decisions.
+This raises questions about the integrity of the commission's voting process.

 Coverage Snapshot